yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-08/facilitator/README.md

 ## Lecture Main Topics & Overall Flow

-### Express Middleware Review
+* Express Middleware Review
   * Installing logging and cors into the server
   * Why each are important
   * Review middleware wiring again as we install these.
     * `app.use(morgan('dev'))` is a good opportunity to re-review curried middleware
     * Spend some time on ordering and feeding

-### Express Routing Middleware
+* Express Routing Middleware
   * This specialized middleware allows you to create your own route libraries
   * Use this as a means of modularizing your routes
   * We will use this in this lecture to match route modules to data models
     * This will definitely not be DRY.
 Don't worry, we'll clean that up in the next class.
+* Wiring in external models
+  * Covered in the demo, but make the points in lecture ...
+  * Remove any actual work/logic from the route handers.
+  * Technically, they're controllers and should reference logic, but not own it (i.e. call functions elsewhere to do the dirty work)

 ## What bugs, issues, or surprises have come up in the past for this class?